 I’ve got you covered

-I am so passionate about this technique that I am including an entire chapter on it in the upcoming Embrace Fertility book and I have written and recorded a 15 minute Yoga Nidra practise for you which is now available a
+I am so passionate about this technique that I am including an entire chapter on it in the upcoming Embrace Fertility book and I have written and recorded a 15 minute ‘Supercharge Your Sleep’ MP3 for you which is one your bonuses when you join The Embrace Fertility Method or you can buy it as a standalone MP3.

 When to listen